 Questions and Answers: Access to Digital Information, Services, and Networks: An Interpretation of the Library Bill of Rights

-Following the initial adoption by the ALA Council of “Access to Electronic Information, Services and Networks: An Interpretation of the Library Bill of Rights” in January, 1996, the ALA Intellectual Freedom Committee produced a sample set of questions and answers to clarify the this Interpretation's implications and applications.
+Following the initial adoption by the ALA Council of “Access to Electronic Information, Services and Networks: An Interpretation of the Library Bill of Rights” in January, 1996, the ALA Intellectual Freedom Committee produced a sample set of questions and answers to clarify the interpretation's implications and applications.

 As librarians, we have a professional obligation to strive for free access to all information resources.
 However, many of the questions concerning digital information will not have a single answer.
 ALA recognizes that each library needs to develop policies in keeping with its mission, objectives, and users.
 Librarians also need to be cognizant of local legislation and judicial decisions that may affect implementation of their policies.